mmrath/coalescing_buffer/README.md

 # TO DO

-* There are fw test cases failing
+* There are few test cases failing
 * Refactor to enforce one reader and one writer at compile time